 In March 2012, I was in Las Vegas.
 It was my first time abroad and yet I wasn’t that excited.
 I remained relatively calm on the flight.
-I grew up with American culture like sports, movies, music in my childhood.
+I kind of grew up with American culture like sports, movies, and music in my childhood.
 Looking back, I was pretty biased about my view of foreign countries.

-Until the last day, I enjoyed America in its own way. amazed by the size of sandwiches portion in Subway, felt extremely hot in Grand Canyon, impressed by water fountain show at Bellagio, and confused by tipping culture.
+Until the last day, I enjoyed America in its own way. amazed by the size of sandwiches portion in Subway, felt extremely hot in Grand Canyon, impressed by the water fountain show at Bellagio, and confused by tipping culture.
 Yes typical tourist, beta move.
 I’ve bought only a slack to enter the casino.
-That’s all what I’ve bought except food and drinks because I didn’t have much money.
+That’s all that I’ve bought except for food and drinks because I didn’t have much money.
 I didn’t have any particular reasons to visit Las Vegas.
 I didn’t really care where to go if it’s foreign and my friends wanted to visit Las Vegas, that was it.

 I made a good amount of money in three months.
 I went online and looked up neon schools.
 Flight cost, house cost, entrance fee, living expenses apparently I didn’t have enough money.
 I learned that studying abroad is way more expensive than I thought it is.
 One day I had a drink with a local friend and we got into a minor dispute about lives.
-It seemed that the person in my friend’s eyes and the person I envisioned were different.
+It seemed that the person through my friend’s eyes and the person I envisioned were different.
 It was around the time that my landlord found out we were sharing one room, which is illegal.
-Every day a swarm of ants poured into our room from the next room.
+Every day a swarm of ants poured into our room from the next door.
 Even if I borrowed more money to go to America to learn how to make neon lights, making neon lights would not pay for itself in Japan today.
-Me and my friend were like we need money.
+I and my friend were like we need money.
 I knew I had to get out of this life of earning money.

 After I went abroad, my passion for my work gradually faded.
 I learned to live my life with a different perspective I had.
 I’m not sure whether or not it’s because I was living abroad.
 I’ll never know.
 After about two years of living like that, I came to the point that I realized I’m now used to live abroad.
 Even when I went to a new city, I felt less of it than I did in the beginning.
 When I looked at my camera, my eyes fell on the neon photos I had taken.
 I tried to take pictures in the cities I visited, but I found myself taking only neon photos.
 I love neon lights, I thought.
-When I went to Hong Kong, for the first time, I made friends who could talk about neon lights.
-Apparently they were holding a neon tour in Hong Kong, and I was able to join in.
+When I went to Hong Kong, for the first time in my life, I made friends who understand the aesthetic of neon.
+I felt like we could talk about it all night.
+Apparently, they were holding a neon tour in Hong Kong, and I was able to join in.
 There were so many neon lights around Tsim Sha Tsui that even ordinary tourists were taking pictures.
 There were a lot of neon works in art galleries.
 I’ve always been interested in art, but thanks to my trip, I’ve become even more interested in art.
 I didn’t expect to see neon work in an art gallery, to be honest.
 I thought, “maybe I can give it a shot”.
 For someone like me who had only known commercial neon lighting, this seemed like a new idea.
 Of course, neon is an anachronism in this digital age.
-The following year, I went back to HongKong for another visit.
-Famous German documentary crew was making the rounds to interview my HK friend cause she hosts a vintage neon tour in HK.
+The following year, I went back to Hong Kong for another visit.
+A famous German documentary crew, Arte, was making the rounds to interview my HK friend cause she hosts a vintage neon tour in HK.
 Somehow I’ve joined them.
 They also interviewed me like a neon bohemian.
-Surely no one had seen as much of the world’s neon lights as I had.
-I thought it’s not bad.
+Surely no one had seen as much of the world’s neon lights as I had in Asia, I’d say.
+I reckon it’s not bad.

 When I was briefly back in Japan, I paid another visit to a neon craftsman I had visited in the past.
 He told me that, thanks to Instagram, there was no stopping the orders for neon lights.
 Times change quickly, I thought.
 I did a quick search and found that the web and Instagram were full of people making neon lights.
 Maybe they were there from the beginning, but it had already become a complete boom.
 Sooner or later there will be Youtubers and such.
 I thought it might be a bit late to start now.
 But there was already something in me that I wanted to express in neon lights.
 I decided not to do commercial neon, but to do art.
 This time, I didn’t waver.